harrypatton/systemdesign/knowledge/design-highly-available-database.md

 3. How many machines?
 30 machines.
       * 3-copy is a good number for replication.
       * master - slave strategy. master for write and slave for read.
 If master fails, it takes time for slave to pick up as new master.
 It means there's a small down time period.
 If data is not sync'd to slave, there could be data loss.
 NOT acceptable.
       * master - master. we support multiple writes.
+It is better than master-slave but
       * peer to peer. no master or slave. every node communicates with the change.
-Note: I think both master-mater and p2p are the same for me, unless master-master still have slave machines. in p2p model, they use quorum replication to control consistency.
+They use quorum replication to control consistency.